 I absolutely love leeks.
 They have a mild onions flavor that tastes amazing when cooked.
 I think most people avoid using them because they think they are complicated.
 Once you have a little bit of information, they’re actually really easy to use.
 Here are a few notes about leeks.

-- Unlike regular onions they are only available a few months a year and are at their peak in January.
+- Unlike regular onions they are are at their peak in January.
+Although they can be found throughout the winter and spring.

 - Only the white parts of the leek are edible, however, you can use the green stalks for stock.
 Just toss them into the freezer until you are ready to use.